RecordSetter/trudesk/RENDER.md

 If you encounter any issues:

 1. Check the application logs in the Render dashboard
-2. Verify all environment variables are set correctly
+2. Verify all environment variables are properly linked:
+   - MongoDB URL should be linked from the trudesk-mongodb service
+   - Redis URL should be linked from the trudesk-redis service
 3. Ensure MongoDB and Redis services are running
 4. Check the Trudesk logs for any specific error messages